DylanKojiCheslin/linearSystemSolver/README.md

 yourInstance._addition(rowNumberToBeReplaced, diffrenctRowNumber, scaleNumberForOtherRow)
 replaces the row in rowNumberToBeReplaced with the the product of the row in diffrenctRowNumber and scaleNumberForOtherRow

+### _zeroAllRowsUnderThePevot
+iterate over all entries below the pivot, use _rowReplacementRemover on each

+### _zeroAllRowsAboveThePevot
+iterate over all entries above the pivot, use _rowReplacementRemover on each

+### _rowReplacementRemover()
+zeros out the entry using _addition and the _pivot

+### _scalePivotToOne
+uses _scaling on the row of _pivot to scale _pivot to 1

+### _largestAbsoluteMovedToTopOfColumn(columnNumber, rowsOffSetNumber)

+rearranges rows to move the largest absolute value in to the top of the column row to the top. this is sometimes called partial pivoting

 ## instance properties

 ### _systemState
 the internal storage of the linear systems matrix as an array

+### _pivot
+the pivot position, a obj with props row/column

+### _pivotColumn
+the pivot column

 ### _isEchelonForm
 returns a bool indicating if the matrix is in [echelon form](https://en.wikipedia.org/wiki/Row_echelon_form "etchlon_Form")